Chris Ulmer: Career

-After graduation, he moved to Jacksonville, Florida.
-He coached soccer at a university and was offered a free degree in special education.
-He began teaching special education to students aged 7 to 10.
-As a special education teacher, he taught students with autism, agenesis of the corpus callosum and traumatic brain injury.
+After completing his degree, he moved to Jacksonville, Florida, where he became a special education teacher, working with students aged 7 to 10.
+In 2015, he was teaching a class of eight students with conditions including autism, agenesis of the corpus callosum and traumatic brain injury.
+He began each school day with a period of compliments directed at his students.